 Guitars don’t necessarily come in a one-size-fits-all package.
 We’ve categorized our top acoustic guitars into the categories that may prove to be convenient for you.
 Are you an adult with smaller hands?
-A full-size dreadnought may not be at the top of the list, but a scaled-down or 3/4-size guitar may do you one better.
+A full-size dreadnought may not be at the top of the list, but a scaled-down or 3/4-size acoustic guitar may do you one better.

-Best Acoustic Guitar for the Money
+Best Acoustic Guitars for the Money

 It’s unlikely you’ve inherited an antique guitar that’s been collecting dust and value over the decades it’s been sitting in the attic.
 So, you’re going to have to set some budget restraints if you plan on paying your mortgage and keeping your kids fed and clothed this month.